BillSkentos/Movie-API-/README.md

 # MovieFlix  2020 Web Service

-This is a web service built in flask and mongodb that lets a user interact with a movie information website using a RESTFUL API . !!!RUNS ONLY ON LINUX
+This is a web service built in flask and mongodb that lets a user interact with a movie information website using a RESTFUL API and runs on Linux .

 ## Instructions